sealfoss/GstUnityPlugin/README.md

 are generated from GStreamer 1.24.
 Enclosed ARM64 Android binary generated with NDK 25.

-Use enclosed PluginProject/CmakeLists.txt to build plugin for windows.
-This will require GStreamer installation on build machine.
+Use enclosed CmakeLists.txt to build plugin for windows.
+This (of course) will require GStreamer installation on build machine.
 Use Android NDK 25 with the enclosed Anrdoid ndk-build project to build for ARM64 Android.
 ARM v7 32bit isn't directly supported, but probably works.